a-k-deaton/portfolio/index.md

 has_toc: false
 ---

-Welcome to my portfolio!
-I’m an engineering physics student passionate about aerospace and astronomy.
+Welcome!
+I’m an Engineering Physics student with a focus on aerospace systems and applied physics.
+I enjoy projects that combine analytical modeling with hands‑on engineering, including NASA mission design work and materials‑based sensing research.
+Here you’ll find my projects, publications, and the work I’m most proud of.

 ## Projects
 Explore some of the major projects I’ve worked on: